front-end-foundations/6-Basilica/readme.md

 **Important: DO NOT DOWNLOAD THE ZIP.** See the command line instructions below.

 ## Homework

+* Review the steps below, Googling anything that is difficult or unclear to you
-* Change the popover behavior so it displays a different message for each of the three navigation buttons
+* Change the popover behavior so it displays a different message for each of the three navigation buttons.
+The popovers that result from clicking on the nav buttons should look different (new CSS) than the popover that results from clicking on the BETA buton.
 * Develop a final project proposal - focus on the content you will need

 ## Command Line